Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 What about Cobalt bass strings?

 Ernie Ball Cobalt Flatwound and Cobalt Roundwound bass sets exist and ship in standard bass gauges (.045–.105, .050–.105, 5-string variants).
-Tony Levin was on the development team for Cobalt bass.
+Tony Levin was among the named beta testers at the 2012 Cobalt launch.
 The voicing difference, brighter, more output, tighter low end, carries over from the guitar line.

 Can I mix gauges across the Cobalt range?